AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 *EXERCISE:*

 - What is the necessary minimum number of epochs to train `p`?
-Try to change `25` to a lower value and run the test to see if it still passes.
+Try to reduce the number of epochs run the test to see if it still passes.
 - We have shown how to train a perceptron to learn the OR logical gate.
 Write a method `testTrainingNOR`, `testTrainingAND`, and `testTrainingNOT` for the other gates we have seen.
 - How does the value of the `learningRate` impact the minimum number of epochs for the training?